 When Should I Aerate My Lawn?

 It’s recommended that you aerate your lawn at least once a year in the early spring.
-This will help loosen the soil and get your lawn off to a good start for the growing season.
+This will help loosen compacted soil and get your lawn off to a good start for the growing season.

-You also can aerate your lawn in fall to help reduce any compaction that might have occurred during the summer.
+You also can aerate your lawn in fall to help reduce any soil compaction that might have occurred during the summer.

 You shouldn’t aerate your lawn in the summer since your lawn will be experiencing heat stress, and in some cases, it might even be dormant.